David P. Calleo: Career

-Personal life and family
+Personal life and death

-David Calleo is married to Avis T. Bohlen, former ambassador and arms control expert.
+David Calleo was married to Avis T. Bohlen, former ambassador and arms control expert.
 She is the daughter of Charles E. Bohlen, who was Ambassador to the Soviet Union.

-Calleo owns a former farm house on the Italian island of Elba, where he spends his summers researching and hosting friends.
+Calleo owned a former farm house on the Italian island of Elba, where he spent his summers researching and hosting friends.

+Calleo died on June 15, 2023, at the age of 88.